samblenny/txtseq/README.md

 The point is that, to make a MIDI gadget that would be suitable for use in live performances, aiming for MIDI link latency of 5 ms or less under normal conditions would probably be worth the trouble.

-## System Architecture Plan

-My plan for a system to get good timing resolution using limited resources...

-1. Provide notation that can represent up to 4 simultaneous voices, each with its own MIDI channel.

-   For example, it should be possible to write that voice 1 has a kick drum on measure 1, beat 1, and that voice 2 has the openning note of a bass line starting on that same beat.

-2. Provide notation for polyphony within a voice (chords).
-For example, a chord of 3 notes would get sent as a series of 3 note-on messages, then 3 note-off messages after a delay, with all the messages using the same channel.

-3. Assign scheduling priority by voice number, with the lowest voice getting highest priority.
-For example, to get the tightest drum timing, you can put percussion on voice 1.

-4. Store MIDI events packed as integers in an `array.array('L')` to save memory compared to regular lists of objects.
-This works for note on and off events with a very straightforward encoding, as long as I always send the velocity as a hardcoded constant.
-MIDI CC messages would be a hassle to pack into uint32, so I won't worry about those for now.